CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive — targets a specific SDK (exa-js) with specific patterns (singletons, wrappers, type safety).
-The 'Exa' branding and SDK-specific terminology make it very unlikely to conflict with other skills.
+Highly distinctive — targets a very specific SDK (exa-js) with specific patterns (singletons, wrappers, type safety).
+The niche is narrow enough that it's unlikely to conflict with other skills, and the trigger terms are all Exa-specific.

 3 / 3